 Today is the day.
 I am going to beat my 8-month long writer’s block.
-Today is the day that I am going to start writing on a consistent basis.
-I will not get distracted.
+I am going to start writing on a consistent basis and I will not get distracted.
 I will finish this post and maybe even publish it.

 What caused this writer’s block?
 What has taken me so long to get back in the groove of writing?
 I love writing, so what’s the big deal.
 Everyday I keep telling myself, “Today is going to be the day.”
 The next thing I know the day has gotten away from me and I find myself saying, “Ok, tomorrow is going to be the day.
 I will start tomorrow.”
 I don’t let myself get away with this thinking and procrastination when it comes to working out so I need to break this trend with my writing.
 Today is the day the procrastination stops.